gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to announce Gradle 4.9.

-Publishing tools get some more love: projects that publish auxiliary publications (e.g. test fixtures) through `maven-publish` and `ivy-publish` can now be [depended upon by other projects](https://github.com/gradle/gradle/issues/1061) in the same build.
+First, publishing tools get some more love: projects that publish auxiliary publications (e.g. test fixtures) through `maven-publish` and `ivy-publish` can now be [depended upon by other projects](https://github.com/gradle/gradle/issues/1061) in the same build.
 There is also a [new Publishing Overview chapter](userguide/publishing_overview.html) in the user manual and updates throughout the documentation regarding publishing artifacts using Maven and Ivy.

 On to the Kotlin DSL, which reaches version 0.18.4 included in this distribution of Gradle.